Piptanto/Crossover/README.md

 #### POST one user
 [https://crossover-twitter.herokuapp.com/createuser](https://crossover-twitter.herokuapp.com/createuser)
 Adds a new user to the database.
-Requires username (UNIQUE), email, password. profile_picture can be left empty, and will provide https://placedog.net/200 by default.
-Example: POST-ing this data:
+Requires username (UNIQUE), password. profile_picture

 ```
 {
 	"username": "Lance Vance",            //HAS TO BE UNIQUE!